-Here is an example of a graph of a cow with acidosis risk as identified by the smaXtec Premium bolus.
+Here is an example of a graph of a cow with acidosis risk as identified by smaXtec pH Plus.

 The red curve represents activity, the blue curve the temperature and the green curve the pH value. smaXtec sent an alert indicating increased acidosis risk because the pH has repeatedly dropped below 5.8.